Interstate 75 in Tennessee: Early history

 Construction of the first original section of I-75 in Tennessee began in late 1956 with short extension of the Summit Bypass.
 Additional segments in Chattanooga and Knoxville were under construction by 1958.
 The interchange with I-24 and the segment extending south to the Georgia state line were let to contract on July 26, 1959, and dedicated on May 31, 1961.
 The concurrent segment with I-40 between the split near Lenoir City and Downtown Knoxville opened to traffic on December 2, 1961.
 On December 7, 1962, the short stretch between I-24 and SR 320 opened.
-The route was completed through Chattanooga on July 17, 1963, with the completion of the 6.6 mi segment between SR 320 and the Summit Bypass north of US 11/US 64 (Bonny Oaks Drive).
+In January 1963, the 1 mi section between US 25W in Jellico and the Kentucky state line was opened to traffic, along with a short segment in Kentucky.
+The route was completed through Chattanooga on July 17, 1963, with the completion of the 6.6 mi segment between SR 320 and the Summit Bypass north of SR 317 (Bonny Oaks Drive).
 The short segment between US 321/SR 95 in Lenoir City and the split with I-40 was completed on December 1, 1963.
-The last segment of what was then I-75 in Knoxville to open was the 1.8 mi segment concurrent with I-40 between Liberty Street and Unaka Street on December 4, 1964.
-The section between Ooltewah and SR 60 in Cleveland opened on October 18, 1966.
 Like much of the Interstate Highway System in rural Tennessee, priority was generally given to completing rural segments in Middle and West Tennessee over East Tennessee, but the last approximately 35 mi segment of I-75 in Tennessee, located mostly in Campbell County, was constructed much earlier than most of the rural segments in Tennessee, reportedly due to the influence of then-Representative and later Senator Howard Baker, who was from that area.
-By 1963, the 1 mi section between US 25W in Jellico and the Kentucky state line was open to traffic.
 The concurrent segment with US 25W, located between Rocky Top (then Lake City) and Caryville, was completed in October 1964.
 Portions of this segment predated the Interstate System.
+The last segment of what was then I-75 in Knoxville to open was the 1.8 mi segment concurrent with I-40 between Liberty Street and Unaka Street on December 4, 1964.
+The section between Ooltewah and SR 60 in Cleveland opened on October 18, 1966.